-Auris Energia Group has approximately 25,000 customers.
-The number of customers has remained largely unchanged in the last five years regardless of our acquisitions.
+Auris Energia Group has approximately 20,000 customers.
+The number of customers has remained largely

 A better indicator of business growth for the Group than the number of customers is the quantity of gas energy sold which, as an example, increased from 983 GWh in 2019 to 1,200 GWh in 2021.
-In 2022, the amount of gas energy we sold dropped to approximately 800 GWh.
-The principal reason for the lower sales figures was the high price of gas, which encouraged customers to seek alternative ways to produce energy.
+In 2022, the volume of gas sold fell because the market price of gas increased significantly as the Ukraine war caused an energy crisis, lowering the demand.
+In 2023, the amount of gas energy we sold increased compared to 2022, amounting to approximately 875 GWh.